ERC20 vs BEP20: Key Differences Explained

 BEP-20

-BEP20 tokens have low fees, making them a fantastic alternative for all types of projects.
+BEP20 tokens come with low fees, making them a strong option for almost any type of project.

-Comparison between ERC-20 and BEP-20 gas fee for three types of transaction
+ERC-20 vs BEP-20 gas fee comparison across three transaction types

 Compatibility

-In short, ERC20 and BEP20 can be compatible by bridging the two.
-This is why many dApps and DeFis operate with both standards equally.
+In short, ERC20 and BEP20 can work together when you use a bridge between them.
+That is why many dApps and DeFi platforms support both standards equally.

 ERC-20

-It is the standard compatible not only with Ethereum, but also with Base, Arbitrum, Polygon... among others based on the Mainnet.
+The standard is compatible not only with Ethereum, but also with Base, Arbitrum, Polygon, and others built on the Mainnet.

 BEP-20